hafe/ironic-hds/README.rst

 Enroll some nodes managed by this driver:

 $ ironic node-create -d agent_hds -n hds-1 -u 4c4c4544-0053-5610-8053-b2c04f563432
+$ ironic port-create -n 4c4c4544-0053-5610-8053-b2c04f563432 -a ec:f4:bb:e0:d5:dc

 Currently Ironic's node uuid is used as a Redfish ComputerSystem ID.
-This is perhaps not proper Redfish but plays with HDS and no extra configuration is needed.
+This is perhaps not proper Redfish but plays well with HDS and no extra configuration is needed.

 Test
 ====

-So far just tested with a redfish simulator as backend and using ironic commands:
+Tested with a HDS backend (Redfish manager) and using ironic commands:

 $ ironic node-power-state-set hds-1 off